vacuumlabs/yacol/docs/api.md

 with some code that expects Promise; for example, coroutine can be returned by a Mocha test.

 ### coroutine.catch(handler)
-Attaches error handler to the coroutine.
-Handler should be of a type `(err) => something`.
+Attaches error handler to the `coroutine`.
+Handler should be of a type `(err) => returnValue`.
+Once the bubbling error meets the `.catch` handler, the error bubbling is stopped  and the `coroutine` is assumed to be done with a given `returnValue`.
+This means that `coroutine`s parent won't ever know about the error.
+Catching the error also affects other coroutines which may yield from `coroutine`.
+These coroutines will observe `returnValue` as a proper value returned by a `coroutine`.

 Returns the same Coroutine on which this was called.

 ### coroutine.inspect()
 Turn on the inspect mode.
 In the inspect mode, you can call `.step()` and `.takeEffect()` on the Coroutine.
 Returns the same Coroutine on which this was called.

-### coroutine.takeEffect()
+### yield coroutine.takeEffect()
-Only available in inspect mode. `cor.takeEffect()` provides the object describing what `cor` tries to do.
-This object can take different forms as described below. `takeEffect` returns coroutine, so you have to yield the object from it.
+Only available in inspect mode. `cor.takeEffect()` yields the object describing what `cor` tries to do.
+This object can take different forms as described below.
 Note that `channel.takeEffect` is internally just `.take` on internal `channel.effects` channel.

 If `cor` tries to yield sub-coroutine, `takeEffect()` will yield:
 ```